martinbiel/StochasticPrograms.jl/docs/src/manual/quickstart.md

 ```@example simple
 sp_lshaped = instantiate(simple_model, [ξ₁, ξ₂], optimizer = LShaped.Optimizer)
 ```
 It should be noted that the memory representation of the stochastic program is now different.
-Because we instantiated the model with an L-shaped optimizer it generated the program in a vertical block form that decomposes the problem into stages:
+Because we instantiated the model with an L-shaped optimizer it generated the program according to a stage-decomposition structure:
 ```@example simple
 print(sp_lshaped)
 ```